zowe/docs-site/docs/user-guide/api-mediation/configuration-at-tls.md

 :::note
 Support for AT-TLS was introduced back in Zowe 1.24, however there was an issue that prevented startup in some versions.
 It is recommended to upgrade to 2.13 or newer for full support.
+Usage of AT-TLS in previous versions is not supported.
 :::

 To enable the AT-TLS profile and disable the TLS application in API ML, update `zowe.yaml` with following values under the respective component in the `zowe.components` section.